I'm scared. I found a lump at the side of my vagina. It's only there when I have my period. Is it natural?

 Learn something new every day More Info... by email

-Sebaceous cysts are probably the most common cause of vaginal lumps.
+Sebaceous cysts are probably the most common cause.
 They are formed from a blocked sebaceous, or sweat, gland, or can result from an ingrown hair.
-They can be aggravated by shaving the vaginal area or by wearing tight underwear that interferes with the function of the sweat gland.
-These vaginal lumps can become infected and quite painful, especially if squeezed.
+They can be aggravated by shaving the vaginal area or by wearing tight underwear that interferes with the function of the sweat glands.
+These sorts of lumps can become infected and quite painful, especially if squeezed.

-Herpes can appear as small vaginal lumps at first, but change into fluid-filled blisters appearing as vaginal sores, breaking open and becoming quite painful.
+STDs are another possibility.
+Herpes is one of the most common culprits, and often appears as small vaginal lumps at first.
+With time these lumps usually change into fluid-filled blisters and sores, many of which break open and can become quite painful.
 There may also be an odor associated with this condition.
-Genital warts often look like small lumps under the skin, and are usually painless.
-They are caused by the HPV virus, which could lead to more serious conditions, such as cervical cancer.
+Genital warts often look like small lumps under the skin and are usually painless.
+They are caused by the HPV virus, which could lead to more serious conditions such as cervical cancer if left untreated.
+Both conditions are highly contagious.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!